Ayms/bitcoin-transactions/README.md

 Create a bitcoin-transactions directory, install elliptic and bs58 with npm in node-modules, copy the other modules and copy tx.js

 All of this does of course not apply for the browser version when it will be available

+The initial browser version is available [here](https://peersm.com/wallet), the final version (without the dev fees and with an open source code) will be available according to the above planning

 ## Support and supported coins